 9 The Backstreet PubBeaufortSee on map

-Housed in what was once a century-old Beaufort bakery, the Backstreet Pub is a classic beach bar that loves its beer and loves its dogs, and of course, loves its music.
+Housed in what was once a century-old Beaufort bakery, the Backstreet Pub is a classic beach bar that loves its beer, dogs and music.
 Adorned with nautical paraphernalia, you’ll find yachters and blue collars drinking together.
 A cold beer on the patio is a perfect remedy from a full day of sun, and the rotating rock, funk and blues bands keep the good times rolling.
 Take in a Wednesday “Hoot Nite,” when local musicians gather for improv jams in the courtyard, or retreat to the upstairs library and lose yourself in an old favorite.

 Situated in the heart of North Carolina’s craft beer capital, the Grey Eagle’s beer selection reflects its locale – a collection that is vast and craft-driven.
 The Grey Eagle brings the beats in the River Arts District, Asheville’s neighborhood dedicated to the burgeoning arts community.
 Whether a punk or pop show, this is one of the only venues where you can enjoy live music along with Mexican food and margaritas from the in-house taqueria.